yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 Z|-|-|-|-|-|-|-|-|-
 {:.mbtablestyle2}

-From results we conclude that from mathematical/statistical point of view the simpler function has significantly better statistical properties compared to function with some "obfuscation" steps.
+From the results we conclude that from mathematical/statistical point of view the simpler function has significantly better statistical properties compared to function with some "obfuscation" steps.
 MD5 itself is quite good crypto hash function thus I cannot see any benefit from step 3, 4 in the original password function.
 Authors maybe tried to